quantify-os/quantify-scheduler/docs/installation.md

 $ python -m pip install -e ".[dev]"
 ```

 Contributions are very welcome!
-To set up an environment for local development see the instructions in the {doc}`installation guide of quantify-core <quantify-core:installation>`.
+To set up an environment for local development see the instructions in the {ref}`installation guide of quantify-core <quantify-core:installation>`.
 You only need to replace `quantify-core` with `quantify-scheduler` in the provided commands.

 If you need any help reach out to us by [creating a new issue](https://gitlab.com/quantify-os/quantify-scheduler/-/issues).